digital-fabric/polyphony/docs/advanced-io.md

 ```

 There are a few things to notice here: While we have two concurrent operations
-running in two separate fibers, their are still inter-dependent in their
+running in two separate fibers, they are still inter-dependent in their
-individual progress, as one is filling a kernel buffer, and the other is
+progress, as one is filling a kernel buffer, and the other is flushing it, and
-flushing it, and thus the progress of whole will be bound by the slowest
+thus the progress of the whole will be bound by the slowest operation.
-operation.

-Imagine an HTTP server that serves a large file to a slow client, or a client
+Take an HTTP server that serves a large file to a slow client, or a client with
-with a bad network connection.
-The web server is perfectly capable of reading
+a bad network connection.
+The web server is perfectly capable of reading the
-the file from its disk very fast, but sending data to the HTTP client can be
+file from its disk very fast, but sending data to the HTTP client can be much
-much much slower.
+much slower.
 The second splice operation, splicing from the pipe to the
-destination, will flush the kernel much more slowly that it is being filled.
-At
+destination, will flush the kernel buffer much more slowly that it is being
-a certain point, the buffer is full, and the first splice operation from the
+filled.
+At a certain point, the buffer is full, and the first splice operation
-source to the pipe cannot continue.
-It will need to wait for the other splice
+from the source to the pipe cannot continue.
+It will need to wait for the other
-operation to progress, in order to continue filling the buffer.
-This is called
+splice operation to progress, in order to continue filling the buffer.
+This is
-back-pressure propagation, and we get it automatically.
+called back-pressure propagation, it's a good thing, and we get it
+automatically.

-So let's look at all the things we didn't need to do: we didn't need to read
+Let's now look at all the things we didn't need to do: we didn't need to read
 data into a Ruby string (which is costly in CPU time, in memory, and eventually
 in GC pressure), we didn't need to manage a buffer and take care of
 synchronizing access to the buffer.
 We got to move data from the source to the